-Eastside Park has become a national model for how communities who work together can change the lives of people.
+Eastside Park is a national model for how communities that work together can change the lives of people.
 Neighborhood residents made it clear from the start that they wanted to be in charge, and they have worked hard to ensure that the changes in their neighborhood were what they wanted and what would be best for the residents.
-From forming the original steering committee to selection of homebuilders for new housing construction, residents have made many critical decisions to accomplish the goals necessary to revitalize this neighborhood.
+From forming the original steering committee to selection of home builders for new housing construction, residents have made many critical decisions to accomplish the goals necessary to revitalize this neighborhood.

 - Purchased and demolished more than 50 dilapidated houses